YohanaJ/Functional_Regions/README.md

 ###  Prerequisites
 To run the analysis, you will need to have the following software installed:

-Julia (for functional distance calculation)
+Julia v1.10.3 (for functional distance calculation).
+Instructions to download and install Julia can be found here: https://julialang.org/downloads/
-R (for clustering analysis and figure generation)
+ R 4.3.2 (for clustering analysis and figure generation).
+Instructions to download and install R can be found here: https://posit.co/download/rstudio-desktop/

 ### Dataset
 The dataset used in this project is provided in the data directory.
 It includes all the necessary information for running the analysis, such as trait data and species distribution